Alilem: Government

+Local government

 Alilem, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+The Alilem-Sugpon Schools District governs all public and private education system within the municipality of Alilem, including the town of Sugpon.
+These include elementary and high schools.